 So, to reduce droopy banana leaves, avoid extreme temperatures and keep critters away from the banana plants if possible.

-If you’ve tried all of the above, and it’s still not helping, consider reaching out to the seller, local professional orchard, or your county extension office.
-They’ll have specific information for your region and should have some ideas of what your banana plant is going through.
+If you’ve tried all of the above, and it’s still not helping, consider reaching out to the seller, local professional orchard, or your cooperative extension service.
+They’ll have more specific information for your region and should have some ideas of what your banana plant is going through.